SumitAgr/Student-Record-Application/README.md

 # Student-Record-Application

 A Student Record GUI application created with Tkinter library in Python 3.
+This is a small scale application that aims to help class teachers keep a record of their students.
+It includes student name, ID, major, age, sex, address and GPA.
+The user has the option to view all entries at a time while also searching for a student with just one piece of information.

+To add an entry, you just need one minimum piece of information to add the student into the database.

 # Screenshot: